themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 {{ theme:partial src="image" title="Like an old Kindle Fire" show="{{ number }}" file="tabletish.png" }}

 Not bad.
 The header looks fine and the content is still quite readable.
 We're wasting a lot of space with those `#nav` sub-elements though.
 Maybe we could stack 'em side by side or something.
-You do that using CSS media queries.
+We'll do that with CSS media queries.

-Put the following code immediately after the closing brace of your `body` styling.
+Put the following code immediately after the closing brace of your `body` styling:

 ~~~
 @media screen and (min-width: 32em) {